LouisCAD/Splitties/modules/stetho-init/README.md

 Supported platforms: **Android**.

-This library uses an [InitProvider]( ../initprovider/src/androidMain/kotlin/splitties/initprovider/InitProvider.kt ) (like [appCtx]( ../appctx/src/androidMain/kotlin/splitties/init/AppCtxInitProvider.kt ), and similarly to Firebase) to initialize Stetho automatically.
+This library automatically initializes Stetho (it's relying on AndroidX App Startup).

 You just have to include the dependency on your debug build and voilà!

 ### Usage
 Add the dependency to your debug build like in the example below: